jcurl/code.research/qnx/tools/cpuid-x86/docs/DESIGN.md

 Each context returns the following fields:

-- `bool()` if the context is active (if the creation of the context succeeded and can be used).
-- `error()` the system `errno` if the context creation failed, to be looked up by the Operating System manual.
 - `core()` the core that the context is valid for.

 Creating a new context while an existing context is open results in undefined